-As many doctors’ surgeries and other healthcare providers are now offering remote patient consultations, here we look at why for telemedicine training, elearning is the best way to prepare your team.
+As many doctors’ surgeries and other healthcare providers are now offering remote patient consultations, here we look at why for telemedicine training, elearning is the best way to prepare your team in 2022 and beyond.

 First of all, let’s ensure we’re on the same page in terms of the idea of telemedicine…